jovin-nicholas/vehicle-dashboard-kotlin/README.md

 3) Create a new Android Automotive Virtual Device with the above installed system image
 4) Deploy the app to the emulator

+## Features

+Implements a simulated vehicle telemetry dashboard displaying live speed, battery, and temperature using Kotlin, coroutines, and Jetpack Compose for Android Automotive OS.